PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 Nmap done: 1 IP address (1 host up) scanned in 15.51 seconds
 ```

-And once again the scans lead to the same conclusion that the host is vulnerable to eternalblue.
+Once agaiin, the scans lead to the same conclusion that the host is vulnerable to eternalblue.
 So the next step was to hop on google and [exploitdb](https://www.exploit-db.com) to start looking for an exploit.

 ### Preparing the attack